-Some critics argue that practitioners are abusing the reexamination process by filing papers for intentional delay or by turning the petition process into a form of motion practice in front the Office of Patent Legal Administration.
+Some critics argue that practitioners are abusing the reexamination process by filing papers for intentional delay or by turning the petition process into a form of motion practice before OPLA.

-The authors interviewed high level OPLA, CRU and BPAI officials, as well as several judges.
+The authors interviewed high level OPLA, CRU and BPAI officials as well as several judges.
 These individuals provided extensive criticisms and suggestions on how practitioners could improve in terms of dealing with the PTO and the courts in reexaminations.
-The authors have provided these criticisms and suggestions in the applicable sections of this paper, rather than providing
+The authors have provided these criticisms and suggestions in the applicable sections of this paper rather than providing a long laundry list here.
+Suffice it to say, the bar needs to improve its practices and procedures in a manner commensurate with what the PTO and the courts need to do.